Using Tattoo Seals to Visit a Japanese Onsen

 Where can I buy tattoo seals?

-If your hotel's onsen requires tattoos to be covered, they might sell seals at the front desk—two of the places I stayed, Sora Niwa Terrace Kyoto in Kyoto and Onyado Nono Osaka Yodoyabashi in Osaka, had tattoo seals available for purchase.
+If your hotel's onsen requires tattoos to be covered and they cater to a foreign clientele, they might sell seals at the front desk—two of the places I stayed in 2024, Sora Niwa Terrace Kyoto in Kyoto and Onyado Nono Osaka Yodoyabashi in Osaka, had tattoo seals available for purchase.

 Ebay is another option.
-There are several listings for the same brand of tattoo seals I purchased that appear to be legitimate and have good reviews.
-The manufacturer's website doesn't offer international shipping as of June 2024, but that may change in the future.
+There are several listings for Foundation Tape tattoo seals that ship worldwide and have good reviews.

 Three tattoo seals in different sizes with a pen for scale